vineethvinayak/Real-Time-Data-Processing-System-for-Weather-Monitoring-with-Rollups-and-Aggregates/README.md

 ```bash
    python run.py
 ```
+- Open a web browser and navigate to http://127.0.0.1:5000/ to use the application

 # Security Considerations (BONUS):
 - Input Validation: - Implemented strict input validation for all user inputs, especially for the city search and alert threshold features.